 Small Business for Innovation Research (SBIR) Funding

-- Workshops are offered at IUIN locations.
+- Workshops are offered at or near IUIN locations.
 Check our events calendar or join our email list to stay informed about dates and details of workshop and training events.

-- Counseling is awarded to companies through a competitive application process.
+- Counseling, to assist with SBIR funding applications, is awarded to companies through a competitive application process.
 Applicants must be associated with a university and be referred by an incubator in the Illinois University Incubator Network or an institution of higher education in the following Illinois counties: Coles, Cook, DeKalb, Jackson, Kankakee, Macon, Peoria, Winnebago.

 Anna Lisa Somera is an experienced medical device consultant, venture capitalist, intellectual property analyst, technology transfer specialist, biomedical researcher, and entrepreneur specialized in early-stage, cutting edge technology businesses.
 She has been part of the entrepreneurial community in Illinois for 14 years and has helped drive the formation and raised angel and venture funding for several start-up companies while also serving as top management for many of the ventures.